 Whether you run a business, charity or a social network, your logo is one of the most important parts of your branding.

 We all know that a good logo should be eye-catching, memorable and communicate something about the personality or character of the business that it’s representing.
-A nifty way to achieve all of these goals, while keep your logo looking sleek and professional is to utilise the negative space in the design.
-Effectively doubling the communicative power of a logo, negative space holds a huge amount of potential for forward thinking graphic designers and creative companies.
+A nifty way to achieve all of these goals, while keeping your logo looking sleek and professional is to utilise the negative space in the design.
+Effectively doubling the communicative power of a logo, negative space holds a huge amount of potential for forwarding thinking graphic designers and creative companies.

 What is Negative Space Logo Design?